-Kids ages 5 and older receive 2 doses in their primary series.
+Kids ages 5 and older get 2 doses in their primary series.
 Those with weak immune systems get an additional dose at least 4 weeks later.
-They will still need a booster shot as time passes, just like everyone else.
+They will still need booster shots as time passes, just like everyone else.

 What Does It Mean for My Family?